daviirose/finalproject/README.md

 ### Outputting Templates/Linking URLS

 First I have to tell Django where to look for the templates.
-In the root of the Django project which my BTRE folder go to settings.py, onto the templates list and give my directory a path.
-It would look something like this.
+In the root of the Django project which is my BTRE folder go to settings.py, onto the templates list and give the directory a path.
+It would look something like this:
 'DIRS': [os.path.join(BASE_DIR, 'templates')],

 • BASE_DIR just means the root directory